 Opportunities for Graduate Students

 Our group has openings for prospective Ph.D. students in computational biology and biophysics.
 We are looking for highly motivated candidates to conduct research in molecular modeling.
 This research addresses critical problems in the biomedical arena, unified by the common theme of how cells accomplish faithful duplication and expression of their genetic material.
 Research in our group has direct bearing on understanding the molecular basis of genetic integrity and the loss of this integrity in cancer and in degenerative diseases.
-Support for graduate studies includes an annual stipend and a tuition waiver and generally comes from NSF/NIH grants awarded to the group.
-Interested candidates are welcome to contact Prof. Ivanov directly by email: firstname.lastname@example.org and should also apply to the GSU chemistry graduate program (http://chemistry.gsu.edu/graduate).
+Support for graduate studies includes an annual stipend (current level set by the department for incoming students is $30,000) and a tuition waiver.
+Support generally comes from NSF/NIH grants and/or the Chemistry Department.
+Interested candidates are welcome to contact Prof. Ivanov directly by email: email@example.com and should also apply to the GSU chemistry graduate program (http://chemistry.gsu.edu/graduate).